-Many women enrolled in the Women Empowerment Centres in the six pilot countries before the pandemic.
+Many women were already enrolled in the Women Empowerment Centres in the six pilot countries before the pandemic.
 In the centres they are guided and supported by facilitators from the Second Chance implementing partners.
-The women can use the learning platform Kolibri, which can be set up to work offline.
+The women receive training and can use the learning platform Kolibri, which can be set up to work offline.
 Kolibri can also be accessed online through this website.

 During the pandemic, much of the in-centre training moved online, enabling women with access to a phone and a connection to continue learning at home.
 The facilitators have continued to support the women in their learning, remotely, throughout the pandemic.

-The content used by the women comes from two sources: existing open materials, and content created by local partners.
-Much of the globally sourced content is not suitable for the participants as it does not relate to their cultural, social or economic contexts, and is targeted at people with higher educational attainment.
+The digital learning content used by the women comes from two sources: existing open materials, and content created by local partners.
+Much of the globally sourced content, while open to all and often of high quality, is not suitable for Second Chance participants as it does not relate to their cultural, social or economic contexts, and is targeted at people with higher educational attainment.